Free · Fast · Privacy-first

 Check Website Load Time

-Understanding exactly how long your website takes to load — and at which stages it stalls — is the first step to improving it.
-FixTools measures total load time and breaks it down into key stages: DNS lookup, server response, and page rendering.
+Understanding exactly how long your website takes to load, and crucially at which stages it stalls along the way, is the first step toward improving it in any meaningful way.

 Cost